LSNJLAW SM

 (2) What income is considered in calculating MAGI?

 Your MAGI income includes any income from you or your household members that is taxable on a federal tax return.
-This includes items listed on lines 1-8 on page 1 of 2021 Form 1040 and on lines 1-8 on Schedule 1 of 2021 Form 1040.
 Certain types of income are not taxable to you and therefore not countable as MAGI income.
 Examples include:

 • Child support received